folbert/notes/WordPress__Bedrock/getting-up-and-running-with-bedrock.md

-#Getting up and running with Bedrock
+# Getting up and running with Bedrock
-This is guide aims to aid developers at [FEW](http://fewagency.se) to set up Bedrock in environments that we ofte use.
-Hopefully, it can be of help to other developers as well but be aware that there are some FEW specific information ahead.
+This is guide aims to aid developers at [KAN](http://kan.se) to set up Bedrock in environments that we often use for WordPress.
+Hopefully, it can be of help to other developers as well but be aware that there may be KAN-specific information ahead.

 If you get totally stuck, here are some resources that may help you:
 [Roots Discourse](https://discourse.roots.io).
 Actually, you may want to head over and read this through really quick.
 It's nowhere near as long as this and may be good to have in the back of your mind when reading the rest of this document.
 [Capistrano Website with manual](http://capistranorb.com/) [Screencast on deploying WordPress with Capistrano](https://roots.io/screencasts/deploying-wordpress-with-capistrano/).
 FEW: This video also exist in our shared Dropbox folder.
 Note that it is getting a bit old and may contain outdated information.

-##Bedrock?
+## Bedrock?
 Bedrock is created by the ~~good~~ awesome people behind [Sage](http://roots.io/sage) and is described as a "WordPress boilerplate with modern development tools, easier configuration, and an improved folder structure."
 Read more at https://roots.io/bedrock.

-##OMG, this document is the size of a Stephen King novel!
+## OMG, this document is the size of a Stephen King novel!
 Fear not.
 While the guide is a bith lengthy (partly due to usesless paragraphs like this but also because it contains information on how to add plugins and set up SSH), you will probably only have to go through it once per project and then forget about it.

 While there is an official guide on how to get up and running with Bedrock, there are some things missing in it.
 Also, since we are often using [Oderland](http://oderland.se) for hosting, this guide also describes some extra steps necessary to get stuff up and running in their shared environment.
 The Oderland-steps may also apply to other shared hosting environments.

 In some places, this guide assumes that you are developing a theme based on [Sage](https://roots.io/sage/).
 If you are not using Sage: why are you not using Sage?
 If you still don't want to use Sage, you should probably be able to use this guide anyway and skip the Sage specific parts.
 Sage!

-##Setting up Bedrock locally from scratch
+## Setting up Bedrock locally from scratch
 These steps should be taken if yo are the first developer to work on a project.
 If you are to continue work on an existing Bedrock based project, check under "Cloning an existing Bedrock based project".

 1. Make sure you have a host and MySQL-database to use for the WP-installation on your computer.